 Game fairs 2021: fans hope, realists turn their backs on it

 The organizers of EGX 2021 in London have set a date for the convention in October.
-The event is scheduled to take place on the first weekend of the month.
-Should, because at the same time as the date is announced, the EGX team points out that the event will only be held if it is certain.
+The event will take place on the first weekend of the month.
+Should, because at the same time as the announcement of the date, the EGX team points out that the event will only be held if it is safe to do so.
 The convention is announced with “optimism and security in mind”.
-Some fans are at least skeptical about the plans, but they still have the hope that the event can take place.
+Some fans are at least skeptical about the plans, but still hope that the event can take place.

-In this country too, optimism still reigns.
-So the organizers of the “play yet!”
-In Duisburg an alternative date for the summer was set a long time ago, and this has not yet been adjusted - although the likelihood of a trade fair being held in the summer is rather low.
-Around 125.000 people are currently vaccinated against the coronavirus on average every day in Germany, the focus is still on the vulnerable groups and the professional groups associated with them.
-It is gradually being expanded, and vaccinations are also being discussed in doctors' practices from around April.
-If the plan works, there will be around two months until the “game yet!”.
-Even if everything went well, there would be a trade fair most recently around 14.000 visitors hardly feasible - at best with recourse to a strict hygiene concept and high safety regulations, and then probably with a fraction of the visitors and significantly higher entrance fees in order to be able to finance the measures.
+In this country, too, optimism still reigns.
+The organizers of the "Play it!" in Duisburg set an alternative date for the summer a long time ago, and have not adjusted it to date - although the probability of a trade fair being held in the summer is rather low.
+Around 125.000 people are currently vaccinated against the corona virus every day in Germany on average, the focus is still on vulnerable groups and the associated professional groups.
+It is gradually being expanded, and vaccinations in medical practices are also being discussed from around April.
+If the plan works, there will be around two months until the “Play it!”.
+Even if everything went perfectly, a trade fair would be included most recently around 14.000 visitors hardly feasible - at best with recourse to a strict hygiene concept and high safety regulations, and then probably with a fraction of the visitors and significantly higher entrance fees in order to be able to finance the measures.
 And whether fans and publishers embark on the adventure is a completely different story.

 So it doesn't look really good for the summer game fair.
-Even the experienced organizers of Gamescom have recently asked carefullywhat fans would be willing to pay and the conditions under which they would flock to the Cologne exhibition center.
+Even the experienced organizers of Gamescom have recently asked carefully, what fans would be willing to pay and under what conditions they would flock to the Cologne exhibition halls.
 Central was the question of the pain threshold for the ticket price after a possible increase.
-Hardcore fans are unlikely to shy away from higher costs.
-Whether this also applies to the average visitor is another matter.
-If you look at a family fair like the “Spiel noch!”
-Under these conditions, it seems anything but realistic that more than a handful of visitors would make their way to the steelworks.
+Hardcore fans will probably hardly shy away from higher costs.
+Whether that also applies to the average visitor, however, is another matter.
+If you look at a family trade fair like “Play it!” under these conditions, it seems anything but realistic that more than a handful of visitors would make their way to the smelting works.

-The fact that organizers do not judge 2021 to be a safe event year was already shown by the early cancellation of the CCXP Colognewhich did not take place last year.
-This is bitter for the organization team, after all, the fair only celebrated its debut in 2019.
-At the toy fair in Nuremberg, you are traveling in two directions.
-After the online premiere of the offshoot “BrandNew”, the on-site trade fair is to take place in summer.
-Even if this is a pure trade fair, the requirements are similar to those for “Spiel noch!”.
-In addition, the toy fair is much more international.
+The fact that organizers do not judge 2021 to be a safe event year was already shown by the early cancellation of the CCXP Cologne, which did not take place last year.
+This is bitter for the organizing team, after all, the fair only celebrated its debut in 2019.
+At the toy fair in Nuremberg, you drive on two tracks.
+After the online premiere of the “BrandNew” offshoot, the on-site trade fair is to take place in the summer.
+Even if this is purely a trade fair, the requirements are similar to those for the "Play it!".
+In addition, the toy fair is significantly more international.
 Which brings another critical factor into play.
-Just because the vaccination campaign in Germany could pick up speed in the next few weeks doesn't mean that this also applies to other countries.
-A significant proportion of the visitors would have to stay away or, if necessary, could participate under conditions that have not yet been specified: A vaccination certificate?
+Just because the vaccination campaign in Germany could pick up speed in the next few weeks does not mean that this also applies to other countries.
+A significant part of the visitors would have to stay away or could at best participate under conditions that have not yet been determined: A vaccination card?
 Then an international one with transnational regulations?
 Until summer?
 Unlikely.
-Now, the game fair could generally only be aimed at the German audience.
-Then the question remains, is it worth it?
+Now, games fair could generally only be aimed at the German audience.
+The question then remains, is it worth it?